 Faux Brick Photo Wall

 If you have a massive number of digital photos you want to display, print them all out and DIY this mesmerizing photo wall from IKEA Family Live.
 The trick to this brick-look is making sure all the photos are printed at the same size and arranged in precise rows.

-What is the out of pocket costs for a project like this?
+What are the out-of-pocket costs for a project like this?
 It all depends on what you pay for printer ink.

 Tip: If you have a postcard collection, you can adapt this technique to show them off.Continue to 6 of 6 below.

 Dressing up walls with fabric can be done in several different ways.
 In this example, an unsightly wall has been covered with a curtain.
 Don't want to mess with a curtain rod?
 You can staple fabric directly onto the wall.

 You can also use fabric and starch to create removable DIY wallpaper.
 Want to save money when you buy fabric?
 Flatbed sheets are usually much cheaper than buying material by the yard.